JiriChara/kindergarten/README.md

 ![Kindergarten](https://raw.github.com/JiriChara/kindergarten/master/images/kindergarten.png) v1.0.0

 Kindergarten is an implementation of the sandbox pattern in JavaScript with some extra goodies.
 Kindergarten helps you to separate your business logic into modules and add some security layer over them.
-Kindergarten will work well with all the frameworks and libraries you like: React, Angular, Ember, Redux and many more.
+Kindergarten will work well with all frameworks and libraries you like: React, Angular, Ember, Redux, Backbone and many more.

+## Terms Used in Kindergarten

+### Perimeter

+Perimeter is a module that represents an area in you application (garden, kitchen, table, button etc.).
+Perimeter defines methods that should be exposed and rules that must be followed on that particular area.

+### Sandbox

+Modules (perimeters) are plugged into sandbox and all exposed methods will be available there.
+Sandbox is governed by a governess and she makes sure that all rules are followed in order to prevent any kind of troubles.

+### Governess

+The governess is guarding your sandbox.
+She makes sure that child doesn't do any unauthorized activities and she can do lot more than that! (see [governesses available in Kindergarten](https://github.com/JiriChara/kindergarten/tree/master/src/kindergarten/governesses).)

+### Child

+Child in Kindergarten represents you current user.

+## Example

 ```javascript
 import {